 Marriage did eventually happen for me at 34.

-In all my desire to be married, eventually getting married, and being a wife for a decade now, I’ve learned some things that I’d like to share with all my single friends.
+In all my desire to be married, eventually getting married, and being a wife for over a decade now, I’ve learned some things that I’d like to share with all my single friends.